hiredmaybe67/SWE-Internships-summer-2027/README.md

-# SWE Internships Summer 2027
+# Summer 2027 Software Engineering Internships

 A curated list of Summer 2027 software engineering internships so you can be the first to apply